aschaetzle/Sempala/sempala-loader/README.txt

 ### WHAT IS THE PURPOSE OF THE "project_repo" DIRECTORY

-Impala JDBC ships with several static libraries that are not versioned.
-Hence there is no proper way to get them from a central repository as maven's or cloudera's.
-For this reason we ship the libraries in a static in project repository.
-The project repository contains only these dependecies that are needed for the JDBC driver, but can not be retrieved by central repositories.
-All other dependencies are resolved dynamically at build time by maven.
+Cloudera Impala JDBC connector ships with several libraries.
+All but the connector itself are available in the maven or cloudera central repositories and are pulled at build time by maven.
+To fit in the maven architecture the connector is installed in a in-project repository, which behaves like a remote central repository.

-Each of them has been manually installed into the repository using the maven install plugin.
-If the current version of impala in the static in-project repository should be updated, completely remove and rebuild  the project repository.

-To build the project repo get the JDBC driver by downloading it from cloudera.com [1].
-Public libraries with few transitive dependencies shall be dynamically resolved by maven.
-I.e. the pom.xml has to be adjusted.
-However there will be some libraries that are not present in the central repositories.
-Install them in the project repository with the install plugin.
+To update the current version of impala in the in-project repository, completely remove and rebuild the project repository.
+To build the project repo get the JDBC driver by downloading it from cloudera.com [1] and install it with the maven install plugin.
 This will take care of checksum.

-Example:
+An example:

   mvn install:install-file
     -DlocalRepositoryPath=project_repo